PKUJK/PKUJK.github.io/_pages/about.md

 \
-Welcome to all friends for communication! (pkujk@pku.edu.cn)
+Welcome to all friends for communication. (pkujk@pku.edu.cn)

 Education
 ======